Syncing Commission Data via API and Callbacks

 ModifiedDate: Timestamp for the last time this commission was modified in our database.

-LockingDate: The period of time that the merchants give themselves to reverse or adjust a transaction.
+LockingDate: The period of time that the merchants give themselves to reverse or adjust a commission.

-MerchantOrderID: Order ID provided by the merchant for this transaction.
+MerchantOrderID: Order ID provided by the merchant for this commission.
 Note:This value may be blank, not every merchant reports an order ID.

 MerchantSKU: SKU number for item purchased.
 Note: This value may be blank, not every merchant reports SKU values.